 It also means that your therapist will be able to help you through a crisis, remind you about your therapy plan, or simply check on you.
 Frequent communication with the therapist may help you receive more consistent care, which will help you get rid of depression or anxiety faster.

 You may question whether meeting a therapist will have the same effect as sitting in front of them on the couch.
 Psychologists were interested in it too.
-They did a lot of research and concluded that online therapy is as effective as in-person therapy in treating many mental health illnesses.
+They did a lot of research and concluded that the effectiveness of online therapy for many different mental illnesses does not differ from in-person therapy.

 The most common ones, such as depression and anxiety, are among those successfully treated with online therapy.
 The therapist's presence seems to be unnecessary.
-On the contrary: specific therapies, such as iCBT (Internet-Based Cognitive Behavioural Therapy), can even be more effective than traditional therapy, as the person always has access to therapist guidelines, help, and online tools.
+On the contrary: specific treatments, such as iCBT (Internet-Based Cognitive Behavioral Therapy), can even be more effective than traditional therapy, as the person always has access to therapist guidelines, help, and online tools.

 However, there are some mental illnesses that online therapy is not suited for.
 People struggling with schizophrenia, psychosis, mania, and suicidal thoughts should seek in-person treatment.